Lemon Poppyseed Muffins

 - 2 tsp. lemon extract*

-- In a large bowl whisk the flour, sugar, poppyseeds, baking powder, baking soda, salt, lemon zest and cardamom together.
+- Add in the flour, poppyseeds, baking powder, baking soda, salt and cardamom.
+Whisk until combined.

 - You can use almond extract or vanilla extract if you do not have lemon extract but the lemon extract makes these extra lemon-y!